-7.6 Notice of Change of Ownership or Company Name
+Notice of Change of 9.5 Ownership or Company Name

-Notice of Change of The permittee must notify LRAPA in writing using a "Permit Ownership or Application Form" within 60 days after the following:
+The permittee must notify LRAPA in writing using an LRAPA "Permit Application Form" within 60 days after the following:

-- a.
-Legal change of the name of the company as registered with the Corporations Division of the State of Oregon; or - b.
-Sale or exchange of the activity or facility.

-7.7 Construction or Modification Notices
+- Legal change of the name of the company as registered with the Corporations Division of the State of Oregon; or - Sale or exchange of the activity or facility. b. - 9.6 Construction or Modification Notices

-The permittee must notify LRAPA in writing using a "Notice of Intent to Construct" form, or "Permit Application" form, and obtain approval in accordance with LRAPA Title 34 before:
+The permittee must notify LRAPA in writing using an LRAPA "Notice of Intent to Construct" form or "Permit Application" form, and obtain approval in accordance with LRAPA Title 34 before:

-- a.
-Constructing or installing any new source of air contaminant emissions, including air pollution control equipment; - b.
-Modifying or altering an existing source that may significantly affect the emission of air contaminants; - c.
-Making any physical change which increases emissions; - d.
-Changing the method of operation, the process, or the fuel use, or increasing the normal hours of operation that result in increased emissions. - 7.8 Where to Send Reports and notices, with the permit number prominently Reports and Notices displayed, must be sent to LRAPA as identified in Condition 8.2.
+- Constructing or installing any new source of air contaminant a. emissions, including air pollution control equipment; - Modifying or altering an existing source that may significantly b. affect the emission of air contaminants; - Making any physical change which increases emissions; or c. - Changing the method of operation, the process, or the fuel use, d. or increasing the normal hours of operation that result in increased emissions. - and Notices

+9.7 Where to Send Reports Reports and notices, with the permit number prominently displayed, must be sent to LRAPA as identified in Condition 10.2.

-8.0 ADMINISTRATIVE REQUIREMENTS
+10.0 ADMINISTRATIVE REQUIREMENTS

-8.1 Reassignment to the General Permit
+10.1 Reassignment to the General ACDP

-A complete application for reassignment to this permit is due within 30 days prior to the expiration date of the General ACDP or within 30 days after the permit is reissued.
+A complete application for reassignment to this permit is due within 30 days prior to the expiration date of the General ACDP or within 30 days after the permit is reissued, whichever is earlier.
 LRAPA will notify the permittee when the permit is reissued.
 The application must be sent to the LRAPA office.

-- a.
-If LRAPA is delinquent in renewing the permit, the existing permit will remain in effect and the permittee must comply with the conditions of the permit until such time that the permit is reissued and the source is reassigned to the permit. - b.
-The permittee may submit an application for either a Simple or Standard ACDP at any time, but the permittee must continue to comply with the General ACDP until LRAPA takes final action on the Simple or Standard ACDP application. - c.
-If a complete application for reassignment to the general permit or Simple or Standard ACDP is filed with LRAPA in a timely manner, the permit will not be deemed to expire until final action has been taken on the application.
+- If LRAPA is delinquent in renewing the permit, the existing а permit will remain in effect and the permittee must comply with the conditions of the permit until such time that the permit is reissued and the source is reassigned to the permit. - The permittee may submit an application for either a Simple or Ъ. Standard ACDP at any time, but the permittee must continue to comply with the General ACDP until LRAPA takes final action on the Simple or Standard ACDP application.

+c.
+If a complete application for reassignment to the General ACDP or Simple or Standard ACDP is filed with LRAPA in a timely manner, the permit will not be deemed to expire until final action has been taken on the application.

-8.2 LRAPA Address and Contact Number
+10.2 LRAPA Address and Contact Number